(This post may contain affiliate links. Find more info in my disclaimer.)

 You'll cruise past Mamula Island, a former Austro-Hungarian fortress that was used as a prison during WWII.

-The Blue Cave is named for its iridescent blue that comes bounces off the shallow bottom.
+The Blue Cave is named for the iridescent blue that bounces off the shallow bottom.
 You can swim through the cave and explore the bottom using the free snorkels and masks that are onboard.

 After a short visit into the caves, you'll head back through the Verige Straits, past Our Lady of the Rocks and return to Kotor.

-Start/finish point: Kotor City Park (100m from Kotor old town).
+Start/finish point: Kotor City Park (5 minute walk from Kotor old town/Kotor Port)

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.